-The frightening rise of “forever chemicals”—and why they’re more common than you think
+The frightening rise of ‘forever chemicals’—and why they’re more common than you think

 PFAS have become so ubiquitous in the environment that health experts say it is probably impossible to completely prevent exposure.
 These substances are released throughout their life cycles, from chemical production to product use and disposal.
 Up to 80% of environmental pollution from common PFAS, such as PFOA, comes from production of fluoropolymers that use toxic PFAS as processing aids to make products like Teflon.

 In 2009 the EPA established a health advisory level for PFOA in drinking water of 400 parts per trillion.
-Health advisories are not binding regulations – they are technical guidelines for state, local and tribal governments, which are primarily responsible for regulating public water systems.
+Health advisories are not binding regulations–they are technical guidelines for state, local, and tribal governments, which are primarily responsible for regulating public water systems.

 In 2016 the agency dramatically lowered this recommendation to 70 parts per trillion.
-Some states have set far more protective levels – as low as 8 parts per trillion.
+Some states have set far more protective levels–as low as eight parts per trillion.

 According to a recent estimate by the Environmental Working Group, a public health advocacy organization, up to 110 million Americans could be drinking PFAS-contaminated water.
 Even with the most advanced treatment processes, it is extremely difficult and costly to remove these chemicals from drinking water.
-And it’s impossible to clean up lakes, river systems or oceans.
+And it’s impossible to clean up lakes, river systems, or oceans.
 Nonetheless, PFAS are largely unregulated by the federal government, although they are gaining increased attention from Congress.

 Reducing PFAS risks at the source